jfuica/bingada/README.md

 SfmlAudio is build as part of the project.
 Edit `bingada.gpr` to remove this dependency if it cannot be built.

-sfmlAudio has been tested in Linux but it is supposed to work in Windows as well.
+sfmlAudio works in both in Windows and Linux.

+See instructions in libs/sfmlAudio/README.md

 # Linux/Windows Install using GNAT Community Edition